 Difference between OpenShift vs Docker

-OpenShift is a popular Linux based Cloud technology which is an Open Source and managed by RedHat corporation.
-OpenShift is a Paas (Platform as a service) that runs above the existing cloud services offered by AWS, Google Cloud Platform, etc. Docker is described by the developers as a container platform for enterprise applications that are requiring rapid innovation velocity.
+OpenShift is a popular Linux based Cloud technology that is Open Source and managed by RedHat corporation.
+OpenShift is a Paas (Platform as a service) that runs above the existing cloud services offered by AWS, Google Cloud Platform, etc. The developers describe docker as a container platform for enterprise applications that are requiring rapid innovation velocity.
 It enables the organization to use and build their existing legacy projects with seamless integration and sharing.
 It also ensures that the application is running with adequate security measures.
 It comes under the category of Virtual Machine Containers and Platforms in the tech stack.

 OpenShift and Docker in Detail